fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

-# Exercise 7: Data Warehouse Analyze Data in a Warehouse with Fabric Copilot
+# Exercise 7: Analyze Data in a Warehouse with Fabric Copilot

 ### Estimated Duration: 60 minutes